hankbao/libreboot/docs/archive_old.md

 ---------------------------------------------------

 -   Deleted all git-related files from the coreboot directory.
-This was necessary because with those it is possible to run \'git diff\' which shows the changes made in the form of a patch (diff format);
+This was necessary because with those it is possible to run 'git diff' which shows the changes made in the form of a patch (diff format);
     this includes the blobs that were deleted during deblobbing.